19 min to read

 With so much content from such different niches, it becomes more difficult to reach your audience if no mechanism shows specifically what you want to see.

-This has made ads one of the most effective ways to reach our consumers, and in turn, the largest source of income for the creators of these social networks.
+This has made ads one of the most effective ways to reach our consumers and, in turn, the largest source of income for the creators of these social networks.
 Coincidence?
 No, we don't think so!

-But algorithms are no obstacle for a digital marketing agency, in fact, in Codedesign we have our algorithm, but before showing our best weapons, we'd like to teach you something.
+But algorithms are no obstacle for a digital marketing agency.
+In fact, in Codedesign, we have our algorithm, but before showing our best weapons, we'd like to teach you something.

 How to use algorithms to your advantage?